 Cows are sacred animals in many parts of the country, partly because in ancient times, farm animals were considered as equals when it came to the work load.
 As such, cows have remained an animal to respect and treat with reverence.

 Of course, the religious significance of cows in several different religions practiced in India also contributes to the gentle treatment they are given.
 Those that view cows as an animal to be revered and protected include sects of Hinduism, Sikhism, Jainism, Buddhism, and Zoroastrianism.

 There is a huge market of knockoff brands and items in India.
 It’s basically an integral part of their economy.
-One that the local establishment can’t fix.
-And we’re pretty happy if they never do, because many of us don’t need the expensive “real” brand.
+One that local enforcement can’t fix.
+And we’re pretty happy if they never do, because many of us don’t need the expensive “authentic” brand.

 A Strange Passenger